gotcs108/gotcs108.github.io/readme.md

-create restoseoul github & upload on github
+create restoseoul github & upload on github on a repo called  "restoseoul.github.io" (whatever the github user name is. in this case it's restoseoul)

 buy domain on porkbun